hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 ## Generate PDF

-If you are using GNU/Linux then it is recommended to install `make` package.
+If you are using GNU/Linux, Mac OS or any UNIX then it is recommended to install `make` package.
 The installation method depends on the distribution.
 This means that you need to find the installation instructions for your distribution.

 For CentOS, open up your terminal and type: